Siskiyou County Personal Injury Lawyers

 Dog bites often lead to puncture wounds.
 If not treated immediately, these wounds can worsen due to infection.
 In some cases, dogs can transmit rabies to the victims, which could turn deadly.

-A dog may also "bite" someone if it snatches their clothing or slightly nicks them.
+A dog may also “bite” someone if it snatches their clothing or slightly nicks them.
 Although the dog does not break the skin, these incidents can still lead to injuries if the victim falls.
-In these cases, the dog owner is still liable for their damages.
+In these cases, the dog owner may still be held liable for their damages.

 In addition to physical injuries, victims of dog bites also develop a fear of dogs and PTSD.
-These subjective losses are typically added to the victim’s compensation demand.
+These non-economic losses are typically taken into consideration in the victim’s compensation claim.

 Healthcare providers determine the degree of a burn injury based on how much it has damaged the layers of the skin.

 • First-degree burns affect the top layer of skin (epidermis).
-The affected area turns red and feels painful but doesn’t usually blister.
-Healing can take days and only often requires topical medications that can be bought over the counter.
+The affected area turns red and feels painful, but it doesn’t usually blister.
+Healing can take days and often requires topical medications that can be bought over the counter.

 • Second-degree burns damage the top and lower (dermis) layers.
 Victims typically experience intense pain, swelling, redness, and blistering.
 A second-degree burn will require a visit to the hospital for proper treatment.

-• Third-degree burns damage all skin layers, from the top layer to fats.
+• Third-degree burns damage all skin layers, from the epidermis to the dermis and subcutaneous tissue.
 These injuries also destroy hair follicles and sweat glands, so even if the affected area heals in time, the victim won’t be able to grow hair or produce sweat there.
 Additionally, third-degree burns damage nerve endings, so victims only feel the pain in adjacent areas.
 Such damage requires intensive medical treatment.
 Healing may also take months or years.

-Traffic and workplace accidents are among the most common causes of burn injuries.
+Traffic and workplace accidents are among the common causes of burn injuries.
 In some cases, defective products also cause burns.
-A defective appliance may explode while the victim uses it, causing second to third-degree burns.
-The victim can file a claim against the appliance’s manufacturer and retailer under the product liability laws of California.
-Victims don’t need to prove negligence in such claims — just that the defective product caused their injuries.
+A defective appliance may explode while the victim uses it, causing second- to third-degree burns.
+The victim may be able to file a claim against the appliance’s manufacturer and retailer under the product liability laws of California.
+Victims don’t need to prove negligence in such claims, just that the defective product caused their injuries.

 Our personal injury lawyers in Siskiyou County can also help you file a claim against these big companies.
-We’ll explain your legal rights and help you negotiate favorable compensation.
+We’ll explain your legal rights and help you make informed decisions.

 The spinal cord is a tube-like band of soft tissues that carries messages from the brain to the rest of the body and vice versa.
 Since it is integral to the body’s functions, any damage it sustains can negatively affect the victim.